utdemir/ghc-musl/README.md

 This repository provides Docker images with GHC compiled with `musl`;
-therefore can be used to create fully static Haskell binaries without `glibc` dependency on any platform which can run Docker.
+therefore can be used to create fully static Haskell binaries without `glibc` dependency on any platform which can run Docker (x86_64).

 Images come with `ghc` and `cabal` executables alongside with commonly used libraries and build tools.

-Here is the latest images currently published in Docker Hub:
+Here are the latest images currently published in Docker Hub:

 * `utdemir/ghc-musl:v3-ghc844`
 * `utdemir/ghc-musl:v3-ghc865`